dhanushDM99/wechat---a-messaging-service-prototype/README.md

 4. Sample screenshots of the prototype can be found in the wechat/screenshots location.

 # system design
- 1. Documentation can be found in the project folder with name : SD_Document.
+ 1. Documentation can be found in the project folder with name : SD_Document a pdf file whichn can be downloaded .